andydlindsay/lectures/w08d01/README.md

 npm run test -- --coverage --watchAll=false
 ```

-### Add Features to our App Following TDD
+### Add Features/Tests to App
-- Helper functions (unit tests)
+- existing code test
+  - test the `genFeedbackMessage` function
+- TDD: unit test
-  - Choose a valid response for the computer player
+  - choose a valid response for the computer player (currently hard-coded)
-- Features (integration tests)
+- TDD: integration test
-  - Clicking on the robot head will toggle the cheating boolean
+  - clicking on the robot head will toggle the cheating boolean
-  - Render appropriate message in Result component based on game status
+- mocking
+  - test fetching high scores (mock Axios)

 ### `getBy` & `queryBy`
 - One small thing about `getBy` and `queryBy` to be aware of is that `getBy` will throw an error if the element is not found
-- `queryBy` will return only null, so it's up to the context to guide you which you should use.
+- `queryBy` will return only null, so it's up to the context to guide you which you should use

 ### Skipping Tests
 * For various reasons, you might want to skip a particular test